veray97/Bai-Perron-Test-in-Python/README.md

 ## Chow Test

 * For the structural breakpoint analysis, I start from simple one -- Chow Test.
-This script "chow_test_pcepi.py" performs a Chow test to detect structural breaks in the PCEPI time series.
+This script "[chow_test_pcepi.py](https://github.com/veray97/Bai-Perron-Test-in-Python/blob/main/chow_test_pcepi.py)" performs a Chow test to detect structural breaks in the PCEPI time series.
 I also do Chow test using the best breakpoint found in python.
-The F statistic calculated(Chow Test result in R.img) is the same as the result get from python.
+The [F statistic calculated](https://github.com/veray97/Bai-Perron-Test-in-Python/blob/main/Chow%20Test%20result%20in%20R.png) is the same as the [result get from python](https://github.com/veray97/Bai-Perron-Test-in-Python/blob/main/chow_test_results_in_python.png).

 ### Algorithm:
 1. Select a breakpoint time index